ntrupin/abstractml/DOCS.md

 ## Docs

+This is the official LineScript documentation.

+See a bug in the docs?
+Submit a [Pull Request](https://github.com/ntrupin/LineScript/pulls).

 ### Files

 To use LineScript for your webpage, you will need four files: the base.html file, links to compiler.js and gate.js, and a .osls file that you create yourself.
 Besides this, you may have your own CSS files, your own JavaScript files, and links to external CSS and JavaScript files.